gfcox1970/power-query-functions/README.md

 ### fxMoveColumnToStart

-Moves the required column or columns to the beginning of the table i.e. the left hand side of the table
+Moving a column or multiple columns to the beginning of a table in Power Query can create a lot of extra M code if the table contains a large amount of columns.
+This custom function reduces that possibility and keeps the M code to a minimum

 ```M
 // fxMoveColumnToStart